G-Core/product-documentation/documentation/cdn/ssl-certificates/configure-your-own-ssl-certificate.md

 2\.
 Enter the following details of the certificate that you purchased from the Certificate Authority:

-- The SSL certificate name, which can be found in the control panel
+- The SSL certificate name, which can be found in the Gcore Customer Portal
 - Certificate chain (personal certificate, intermediate CA, root CA) in the <a href="https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail" target="_blank">PEM format</a>
 - Private key